kostis-christodoulou/data-analytics/README.md

-# Data Analytics for Managers
+# Data Analytics

-All course files (data, code, etc.) used in Data Analytics, 2024-2025
+All course files (data, code, etc.) used in Data Analytics